The 68th Nantucket Christmas Bird Count

 If you would like to volunteer as a Feeder Watcher, Field Observer, or be assigned to a section, email: email@example.com

 *COVID-19* We will be adhering to the COVID-19 restrictions stated by the National Audubon Society and we will also be complying with our local COVID-19 guidelines, which may be subject to changes and we will adapt as it gets closer to count date.
 We will also inform and distribute the latest guidelines to the participants prior to official count day.
-To be determined if the compilation meeting will be in person, virtual, or a hybrid.
-Make sure you are on the email list to get all the latest updates for the Nantucket Christmas Bird Count, email: email@example.com
+The compilation meeting on January 1, 2023 has yet to be determined if it will be hosted in person or virtual.
+Make sure you are on the email list to get all the latest updates for the Nantucket Christmas Bird Count, email: firstname.lastname@example.org

 Feeder Watcher Information: